knanne/knanne.github.io/README.md

 ## Publishing Procedure

   - commit and push to remote repo (no need to `jekll build`, GitHub pages takes care of this)
-  - be sure NOT to publish sensitive content (use `.gitignore` if needed)
+  - be sure NOT to publish sensitive content (use `.gitignore`)
+  - wait for [Travis CI build](https://travis-ci.org/knanne/knanne.github.io) to pass

 ## To Do (IDEAS):

-  - embed jupyter notebook in post
   - configure and test posts as Accelerated Mobile Pages ([AMP](https://www.ampproject.org/)) using [amp-jekyll](https://github.com/juusaw/amp-jekyll)
+  - add custom notebook (nbviewer) template
-  - continue projects procedure
+  - add projects
   - create `gh-pages` branch and auto push travis-approved build
   - use bower to manage assets
   - create `tests` procedure